Port Essington: Setbacks

 In 1844, a group of convicts, which included trained masons and quarry men among them, was stationed at Port Essington.
 They were able to build a hospital of some quality at a beacon.
+Another arrival in 1844, late in the year, were Lieutenant George Lambrick and his was Emma Lambrick who had sailed there on the convict ship Cadet; Emma Lambrick would soon be the first European woman to die there.

-This was followed by the 1846 decision of Father Angelo Confalonieri to found a Catholic mission nearby, in an attempt to convert the local population.
+In 1846 Father Angelo Confalonieri made a decision to found a Catholic mission nearby, in an attempt to convert the local population.
 He had some success, converting around 400 people, but he died of fever in 1848, and the mission died with him.

 Port Essington was still failing to attract settlers, and it was becoming increasingly clear both that the 1844 works had come too late, and that the settlement was unsustainable.
 Visiting the settlement in December 1848, soon before its closure, British scientist Thomas Huxley wrote that Port Essington was "most wretched, the climate the most unhealthy, the human beings the most uncomfortable and houses in a condition most decayed and rotten".

 Abandonment

 Finally, in 1849, Port Essington was, like the two previous attempts, abandoned.
 The demise of the settlement saw the end of British attempts at occupying the north coast.
 There would be one further unsuccessful attempt, by the Government of South Australia and Frederick Henry Litchfield in 1864, at Escape Cliffs (also known as Palmerston) near the mouth of the Adelaide River, before the first permanent settlement was established at Darwin (also initially known as Palmerston), in 1869.

 The ruins of Port Essington still exist today, and while access is difficult, it is possible to do so by several means.
 It is possible to fly in through tours that can be arranged in Darwin, or to travel to the area alone by four-wheel drive or boat – although, as the ruins lie on Aboriginal land, a permit must be obtained first.
 Cabins and some camping sites are available at Black Point Ranger Station.

 The Australian industrialist Essington Lewis was named after Port Essington.